-- A PEND PA/PR or SP can cause a task switch in a dialog or asynchronous service if the follow-up program unit is in a different TAC class than the program unit run calling PEND (see the openUTM manual "Generating Applications", TAC classes), or if the application was generated with the TAC-PRIORITIES statement. - A PEND PS call may only be specified in the sign-on service and only if the status of the sign-on service allows this. - If the PEND PA/PR or PS call is executed without calling MPUT beforehand in the signon service for a UPIC client after receiving a message from the client, then the followup program unit can still read unread message (segments) from the UPIC client. - PEND FC terminates the UTM service, but not the UPIC conversation.
-If the PEND PA/PR or PS call is executed without calling MPUT beforehand in the signon service for a UPIC client after receiving a message from the client, then the followup program unit can still read unread message (segments) from the UPIC client.
-In this case the first program unit of the chained service receives the value F (first), and not C (chained) as its service indicator in the KBKOPF because it contains a message from the client. - If an asynchronous service or a follow-up service concatenated with PEND FC is interrupted during the first transaction, then openUTM restarts the service. - Program unit runs in asynchronous services can only use PEND KP and RE if they have previously supplied a message for a job-receiving service with MPUT. - Note that, if PEND ER/FR is called in the job-receiving service, you cannot send a message to the job-submitting service (as with PEND ER/FR to the terminal).
+- Following the end of an application then, in the case of standalone UTM applications, a service restart is only possible in UTM-S applications. - PEND SP is only permitted in distributed processing via LU6.1 if no partner services with open transactions are available. - A PEND PA/PR or SP can cause a task switch in a dialog or asynchronous service if the follow-up program unit is in a different TAC class than the program unit run calling PEND (see the openUTM manual "Generating Applications", TAC classes), or if the application was generated with the TAC-PRIORITIES statement. - A PEND PS call may only be specified in the sign-on service and only if the status of the sign-on service allows this. - If the PEND PA/PR or PS call is executed without calling MPUT beforehand in the signon service for a UPIC client after receiving a message from the client, then the followup program unit can still read unread message (segments) from the UPIC client. - PEND FC terminates the UTM service, but not the UPIC conversation.
+If the PEND PA/PR or PS call is executed without calling MPUT beforehand in the signon service for a UPIC client after receiving a message from the client, then the follow-up program unit can still read unread message (segments) from the UPIC client.
+In this case the first program unit of the chained service receives the value F (first), and not C (chained) as its service indicator in the KBKOPF because it contains a message from the client. - If an asynchronous service or a follow-up service concatenated with PEND FC is interrupted during the first transaction, then openUTM restarts the service. - Program unit runs in asynchronous services can only use PEND KP and RE if they have previously supplied a message for a job-receiving service with MPUT.

+Note that, if PEND ER/FR is called in the job-receiving service, you cannot send a message to the job-submitting service (as with PEND ER/FR to the terminal).
 Nevertheless, you have to issue an MPUT call before a PEND ER/FR as otherwise openUTM terminates the service.
-The job-submitting service then receives status information with service status Z (instead of E). - When using distributed processing, you have to take account of the service and transaction status of the partner when calling PEND.
-For further information see chapter "Program structure in distributed processing" on page 121. - If a DGET message is to be waited for, only PEND PA/PR (with waiting) or PEND ER/FR/RS (without waiting) are permitted.
+The job-submitting service then receives status information with service status Z (instead of E).

+- When using distributed processing, you have to take account of the service and transaction status of the partner when calling PEND.
+For further information see chapter "Program structure in distributed processing" on page 121. - If a DGET message is to be waited for, PEND PA/PR or PGWT PT must follow.